bthornleyrs/RugbyCenturionsClub/content/pages/home.md

 ---
+seo:
+  title: Home
 content:
-  - body: "To educate, inspire, mentor and transfer key leadership skills to the next generation.\n\n\rWe aim to:\n* Create a Leadership Programme accessible to all which can be delivered on a global scale\n\n* Create an Alumni of Future Leaders<\n\n* Be financially stable and reinvest profits into rugby and leadership education\n\n* Create the first movement for Centurion Celebration"
-    featured_image: /content/media/ourmission.jpg
+  - featured_image: /content/media/ourmission.jpg
     title: Our Mission
+    body: "To educate, inspire, mentor and transfer key leadership skills to the next generation.\n\n\rWe aim to:\n* Create a Leadership Programme accessible to all which can be delivered on a global scale\n\n* Create an Alumni of Future Leaders<\n\n* Be financially stable and reinvest profits into rugby and leadership education\n\n* Create the first movement for Centurion Celebration"
+  - featured_image: /content/media/ourvalues.jpg
+    title: Our Values
-  - body: |
+    body: |
       Leadership

       Courage